pingcap/docs-cn/ticdc/ticdc-changefeed-config.md

 ignore-sql = ["delete"] # Ignore delete DMLs. ignore-insert-value-expr = "price > 1000 and origin = 'no where'" # Ignore insert DMLs that contain the conditions "price > 1000" and "origin = 'no where'".

+[scheduler]
+# Splits a table into multiple replication ranges based on the number of Regions, and these ranges can be replicated by multiple TiCDC nodes.
+# Note:
+# 1. This parameter only takes effect on Kafka changefeeds and is not supported on MySQL changefeeds.
+# 2. TiCDC does not split tables with fewer Regions than this parameter value into multiple replication ranges.
+# region-per-span = 50000

 [sink]
 # For the sink of MQ type, you can use dispatchers to configure the event dispatcher.
 # Since v6.1.0, TiDB supports two types of event dispatchers: partition and topic.
 For more information, see <partition and topic link>.